-I love how festive they look, especially if you fill them with different types of jam or fruit preserves.
+I love how festive these thumbprint cookies look, especially if you fill them with different types of jam or fruit preserves.
 For instance, on these photos you can see that I used apricot preserves and strawberry preserves, which created cookies with two distinctly different fillings and colors (orange and red).

 The chocolate cookie dough produced a very soft and buttery cookie, which is then filled with jam.

-To make sure that the cookies turn out tall and not flatten out during baking, use softened unsalted butter (not melted!) – take it out of the refrigerator an hour prior to preparing the cookies and it should soften to the right consistency (not liquid, and still keeping its brick shape).
+- To make sure that the cookies turn out tall and not flatten out during baking, use softened unsalted butter (not melted!) – take it out of the refrigerator an hour prior to preparing the cookies and it should soften to the right consistency (not liquid, and still keeping its brick shape).

 I want to emphasize again that it’s very important that you use softened butter (not melted), form cookie dough into cookie balls and keep them in the freezer for 30 minutes right before baking.
 Otherwise, you will get a flat cookie.

 I love these colorful treats!
-These cookies will look gorgeous on a holiday cookie tray, don’t you think?
+These thumbprint cookies will look gorgeous on a holiday cookie tray, don’t you think?